jacksonbuilds/nasa-mission-timer-demo/README.md

 ## 📜 License

-This project is open source and available under the MIT License.
+MIT License.
+See LICENSE file for details.